noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 <div style="color:grey">Figure 9: Final excel calculations</div>
 #### Analysis of trends/patterns
 It was found that as the mass of $MgCO_3$ added doubled from 1g to 2g, the average $\Delta T$ almost exactly doubles from 12.33 to 24.67.
 This suggests a highly linear relationship between these two variables.
-However, as the mass of $MgCO_3$ increases to and past 3g, the relationship resembles as asymptote at roughly $\Delta T=30$ as seen in *Figure 6.
+However, as the mass of $MgCO_3$ increases to and past 3g, the relationship resembles as asymptote at roughly $\Delta T=30$ as seen in *Figure 6*.
 This should indicate that $HCl$ is a limiting reactant, however, previous calculations established that this should not be true.
-Once these values were removed, the relationship becomes highly linear as can be observed in *Figure 8*.
+Once these values were removed, the relationship becomes highly linear as can be observed in *Figure 7*.
-The relatn
+The same was done for the calculate change in enthalpy